UndeadNacho/welcome-to-big-data/TeamSpecific/BigData/01.Introduction/README.md

 - The trainee will understand basic concepts of the data driven world
 - The trainee will get to know the uniqueness of big data environments
 - The trainee will understand the importance and value of data
+- The trainee should be able show their knowledge via an essay

 ### Tasks
 - Some reading: